Bawani123/Bawani123/README.md

-- 👋 Hi, I’m @Bawani123
+- 👋 Hi, I’m Bawan
-- 👀 I’m interested in ...
+- 👀 I’m interested in Project Management
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning about IG.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any team that like to work
-- 📫 How to reach me ...
+- 📫 How to reach me ... bawani.info@gmail.com

 <!---
 Bawani123/Bawani123 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.